davidclaeysquinones/epg-info-docker/README.md

 ```
 However if you want to configure your own channels you need to provide your own configuration file.<br>
 You can do this by creating a mapping in the `/config` folder.

+#### Custom fixes

+Through the `ENABLE_FIXES` variable custom provider fixes can be applied to the container.
+By default some fixes are available.
+If you have suggestions or a problem with them please submit an issue.
+If for some reason you want to include your own provider fixes this is possible by creation a mapping in the `/fixes` folder.
+The expected structure is */fixes/`provider_name`/provider_name.config.js*.

 ### Environment Variables